ragu-manjegowda/vivitsa/README.md

 I am naming this OS after Sanskrit word Vivitsa meaning "desire of knowledge".

-This Operating system is targeted to run on x86 architecture, while developing I used [Bochs emulator](https://en.wikipedia.org/wiki/Bochs) initially.
-But, later I found [QEMU x86 Emulator](https://en.wikipedia.org/wiki/QEMU) more handy.
+This Operating system is targeted to run on x86 architecture.
+Initially I used [Bochs emulator](https://en.wikipedia.org/wiki/Bochs) to run and test my OS while developing, later switched to [QEMU x86 Emulator](https://en.wikipedia.org/wiki/QEMU) as I found it more handy.

 To build, run and test please use my
 [docker image](https://github.com/ragu-manjegowda/ragu-docker) by simply running